TechDocsStudio/sphinx-biel/docs/source/index.rst

 ------------

 We encourage public contributions!
-Please review `CONTRIBUTING <https://sphinx-contributors.readthedocs.io/en/latest/contribute.html>`_ for details on our code of conduct and development process.
+Please review `CONTRIBUTING <https://sphinx-pushfeedback.readthedocs.io/en/latest/contribute.html>`_ for details on our code of conduct and development process.

-**THANK YOU TO THE CONTRIBUTORS OF SPHINX-CONTRIBUTORS!**
+**THANK YOU TO THE CONTRIBUTORS OF sphinx-pushfeedback!**

-.. contributors:: dgarcia360/sphinx-contributors
+.. contributors:: dgarcia360/sphinx-pushfeedback
    :avatars:
    :exclude: dependabot[bot]